Weisberg Law | Impaired Cost

 – Cabs ($600), buses ($300 to $600) and friendships (priceless) for 90 days to 180 days if you enrol in the interlock program.

-I’m not a mathematician but drinking and driving is not only dangerous but potentially very costly.
-Being found guilty of an alcohol-related driving offence will likely have a financial cost of $20,000 to $40,000 over a three or four year period (lawyer, insurance, interlock, etc.).
+Drinking and driving is not only dangerous but potentially very costly.
+Being found guilty of an alcohol-related driving offence will likely have a financial cost of $20,000 to $40,000 over a three or four year period.